Symbicort® (budesonide/formoterol)

 Symbicort® (budesonide/formoterol) is approved for long-term treatment of asthma in people 6 years of age and up.
 It is also approved to treat chronic obstructive pulmonary disease (COPD).1,2

-Symbicort is a combination of an inhaled corticosteroid and a long-acting beta-agonist (LABA).
-It comes as a metered-dose inhaler.1,2
+Symbicort combines an inhaled corticosteroid and a long-acting beta-agonist (LABA).
+It comes as a metered-dose inhaler.
+The US Food and Drug Administration (FDA) approved a generic version of Symbicort in 2022.1,3

 Experts have recommended an effective treatment for asthma called SMART (single maintenance and reliever therapy).
-Studies have shown SMART effectively reduces asthma flare-ups.
-Your doctor will determine if you are a good candidate for this.
-Symbicort is the only drug approved for SMART.3
+This means the same medicine is used as the controller and rescue inhaler.
+SMART reduces asthma flare-ups.
+Your doctor will determine if you are a good candidate.
+SMART therapy is currently only recommended for combination steroid/long-acting beta-agonist (LABA) inhalers that contain formoterol.
+Symbicort is one example of this type of combination inhaler.4,5

 What are the ingredients in Symbicort?

-- Budesonide, which is a synthetic corticosteroid.
-Corticosteroids are natural body chemicals that reduce inflammation.1-2
+- Budesonide, which is a synthetic corticosteroid (a natural body chemical that reduces inflammation)

 How does Symbicort work?

 The 2 ingredients in Symbicort work in different ways to treat asthma.
-Budesonide is an inhaled corticosteroid that reduces airway inflammation.1,2
+Budesonide is an inhaled corticosteroid that reduces airway inflammation.
+Formoterol is a type of LABA.
+It binds to a protein in your cells called the beta-adrenergic receptor.
+This relaxes airway muscles and opens the airway.
+It also blocks chemicals that increase inflammation.1

 - Throat pain or irritation